chrplr/AIP2015/11_text_and_file_manipulations/text_manipulation.md

 Read (see [https://docs.python.org/2/library/string.html](https://docs.python.org/2/library/string.html])) to learn about more string functions.

-See regular expressions for more compelx pattern search.
+See also *regular expression* (module 're') for more complex pattern search.

+format strings:

+	"%d + %d is %d" % (4, 5, 9)
+	"%s is %d years old" % ('Jacques', 45)
+	"%03d" % 1

+See doc for information on format strings

 # Interactive input from the command line: